for tweens, teens, + wannabees

 for students (K-tertiary), employers, employees and sector councils

 *Terresa served as Executive Director of BC’s Labour Market and Career Information Association (later known as) BC Career Management Association from 2001 – 2005.
-Nominated to represent BC’s on Canada’s National Integrated Delivery Strategy (Government of Canada, Sectors Councils, Ministries of Education and Career Development Association) from 2004 – 2006 , chaired provincial stakeholders’ group and annual conferences (2001 – 2005).
-In these roles, Terresa curated, wrote, published and distributed career information, tools and resources for stakeholders (see above).
+Nominated to represent BC on Canada’s National Integrated Delivery Strategy* (a stakeholder committee comprised of representatives from the Government of Canada, Sectors Councils, Ministries of Education, and Career Development) from 2004 – 2006 , chaired BC’s Career Information Partnership (BCCIP) network and BC’s annual career development conferences (2001 – 2005).
+In these roles, Terresa curated, wrote, published, and distributed career information, tools, and resources for students, career practitioners, employers, employees, and sector councils.